-We're starting with a clean x86 64-bit Ubuntu 16.04 system with python3.5 but with neither Apache nor Django installed:
+We're starting with a clean x86 64-bit Ubuntu 18.04 system with Python 3.6 but with neither Apache nor Django installed:

 Use Ubuntu's apt (Advanced Packaging Tool) to install our base apache2 installation

-We want mod-wsgi, which is an Apache module for the implmenentation of python WSGI (Web Server Gateway Interface).
-This will enable us to run our Django application using Apache and also do cool things like SSE server push via WSGI, and this will be the subject of a future article.
+We want mod-wsgi, which is an Apache module for the implmenentation of python WSGI.
+This will enable us to run our Django application using Apache and also do cool things like SSE server push via WSGI.

-Install it for python 3 making sure to use the Apache library for python3.
+Install mod-wsgi for python 3 making sure to use the Apache library for python3.
 Information on various Ubuntu HTTP server packages can be found on the Ubuntu package site.

 Note the last line above that states the module was enabled.
 Although it's not necessary, let's check that it is indeed installed and where it's located: